10 Types Of Primitive Reflex In Babies & Why It is Important

 3. Moro reflex

-Moro reflex is also known as startle reflex since this occurs when an infant is startled by movement or any sound.
+Moro (startle) reflex in babies occurs when they are startled by movement or sounds.
 In response to sudden movement or sound, the baby throws their head and extends arms and legs, cries, and then pulls back the limbs to their original position.

 Babies may also display Moro reflex in response to their own cry.
 The reflex may last up to two months of age.
 It is due to this reflexive movement that you may have to be extra careful while holding a newborn since they may throw their limbs due to the Moro reflex making you lose grip.